-The program gives students the opportunity to acquire deeper knowledge and skills in the field of Cryptocurrencies and Blockchain.
+The program gives students the opportunity to acquire deeper knowledge and skills in the field of Blockchain and Digital Currencies.
 This is a relatively new area of practice and research that is expected to provide ample employment opportunities for program graduates in various and inter-disciplinary positions at the intersection between management, computer science, and finance.

 Graduates of the program should be able to:

 - Hold managerial positions in FinTech, RegTech industries or related posts in finance, regulation, and government offices.

 - Become senior technical developers or administrators in the ICT marketplace as it relates to Cryptocurrencies systems and Blockchain applications.